RoboCup-SSL/ssl-radio-protocol/README.md

 Also included is source code to implement a simple client and server to communicate using the specified protocol.

-For details regarding the protobuf definitions, see [protobuf](protobuf).
+For details regarding the protobuf definitions, read the contents of the [proto](../tree/master/proto) directory.

 ## Requirements